osisoft/AVEVA-Adapter-MQTT-Docs/content/main/shared-content/management/secrets.md

 # Secrets

-PI Adapters use secrets when authenticating with sources and destinations.
+AVEVA Adapters use secrets when authenticating with sources and destinations.
 All secrets are encrypted and stored in the `management_secrets.json` file and are referenced by using their ID in other configurations' protected fields (e.g. "clientSecret" : "{{Secret#2}}").

 See [Reference Secrets](xref:ReferenceSecrets) for more information on how to use a secret Id in other configurations.

 **Note:** For adapters to be as secure as possible, any secret values you configure are stored in encrypted form where cryptographic key material is stored separately in a secure location.
 If you edit the files directly, the adapter may not work as expected.